metafacture/metafacture-core/CONTRIBUTING.md

 The *Definition of Ready* describes a list of criteria which issues have to meet to move from column 'Backlog' to 'Ready':

 * The person who will implement the issue is assigned and has every information to work on this issue.
 Only the assignee can move the issue to Ready.
-* The person who will do code review is mentioned in the issue, e.g. in a comment like "code could be reviewed by ..." (functional review will typically be done by the person reporting the issue when they verify the fix)
+* The person who will do code review is mentioned in the issue, e.g. in a comment like "code could be reviewed by ..." (functional review will typically be done by the person reporting the issue when they verify the fix).
 * There are no blocking dependencies.
-Dependencies are expressed through simple referencing of the blocking issue (e.g. depends on #111), see details on [autolinked references and URLs](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls)
+Dependencies are expressed through simple referencing of the blocking issue (e.g. depends on #111), see details on [autolinked references and URLs](https://docs.github.com/en/github/writing-on-github/autolinked-references-and-urls).

 ### Definition of Done